U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs - NewsBreak

 The farm bill includes long-standing safety net programs that offer some risk protection and financial support to American farmers.

 That includes crop insurance and farm commodity programs, which pay farmers if crop prices drop.
-But the programs don’t account for the current challenge for farmers of rising costs for fuel, fertilizer, pesticides and seeds.
+But the programs don’t account for the challenge for farmers of rising costs for fuel, fertilizer, pesticides, and seeds.

 Economists suggested lawmakers consider pilot programs geared to aid farmers struggling in those margins.